Virginia, Amazon announce $35 billion data center plan - NewsBreak

 Data centers house the computer servers and hardware required to support modern internet use, and demand continues to increase.
 But the data centers require high-powered fans and extensive cooling capacity that can generate noise.
 They also consume huge amounts of electricity that can require construction of high-voltage transmission lines to support them.

-Bills proposed in the legislature this year would regulate where centers could be located.
+Bills proposed in the legislature this year would increase regulate where centers could be located.

-The governor’s office said the locations of the data centers will be determined at a later date.
+The governor’s office said the locations of the data centers, to be built by 2040, will be determined at a later date.
 But tech companies prefer northern Virginia because it is close to the historical backbone of the internet, and proximity to those connection points provides nanoseconds of advantage that are of importance to tech companies that rely on the servers to support financial transactions, gaming technology and other time-sensitive applications.

 Bill Wright, a Prince William County resident who opposed a massive data center expansion recently approved by the county’s Board of Supervisors over considerable community opposition , said Friday’s announcement shows that “the influence of big tech money has become intoxicating to our politicians.”